Kind of sad, but the same intro which served last year, befits this year also.

 “If all our misfortunes were laid in one common heap whence everyone must take an equal portion, most people would be content to take their own and depart.”

-On topic, as with previous years I checked my analytics so as to let you know which posts got the most attention.
-Without further ado here are the three most popular posts for this year.
+On topic, as with previous years I checked my website traffic-analytics.
+Without further ado here are the three most popular posts for 2021.

-Why complex models are data-hungry?
-(11:00 minutes average time on page)
+Random forest importance measures are NOT important (14:36 minutes average time on page)

-By way of contrast, the lowest readers/effort ratio was the post Boundary corrected kernel density.
+By way of contrast, the lowest readers/effort ratio (lots of work and little notice taken) was the post How flexible neural networks really are?

-On the left you can find the most popular posts from previous years.
+On the left (scroll down) you can find the most popular posts from all previous years.

 Thank you for reading, for sharing, for your emails, and for your corrections and comments.

 pic credit: Morvanic Lee

 3 comments on “Most popular posts – 2021”